arnicas/analyst-toolbelt-course/week2/PivotTables.md

   * century_totals
   * mean_winter

-Save this file as paris_pivots.xlsx.
+Plus a histogram - see [Histogram.md](Histograms.md).
 You'll add a histogram tab next.
-You will turn this in for HW.
+You will turn this in as an excel file for HW.
+(Leaving things grouped is fine.)